-- -Not used for large kitchens where walls may become too long - -Creates an efficient workspace and is more attractive than straight line iii.
+- ii.
+L-shape - -Not used for large kitchens where walls may become too long - -Creates an efficient workspace and is more attractive than straight line iii.
 Corridor/Galley

-An example of a L-shape configuration:
+An example of an L-shape configuration:

 - -Small to medium sized kitchens - -Efficient arrangement for long, narrow spaces - -Not recommended if traffic is heavy through the kitchen - -Need at least 4' between cabinets for movement iv.
 U-shape